 - Only muddle the mint 4 to 6 turns to keep the mint from becoming bitter.

-- This recipe as is makes one cocktail, but you can double, triple, or quadruple it depending on how many drinks you need to make.
+- You can double, triple, or quadruple this recipe depending on how many mojitos you need to make.
 You can even make a big pitcher to serve at a party.

 - You may need to adjust the amount of stevia or sweetener used depending on how tart the lemons are and if you are using unsweetened soda water.

 Gold rum, gin, tequila, or vodka can be used instead of white rum.